waldo-vision/waldo/docs/src/pages/en/getting-started.md

 If you don't wish to self host CockroachDB for development, we advise you use CockroachDB's free [serverless tier](https://www.cockroachlabs.com/get-started-cockroachdb/) during development.

-#### Upstash Redis

-If you don't wish to self host a redis http proxy, we recommend you use [Upstash Redis](https://upstash.com/).
-The free tier can be limiting, but it does get the job done.

 ### Self Hosting

 If you feel comfortable self hosting, for our use case, you we require that you additionally install [Docker](https://www.docker.com/) and [Docker compose](https://docs.docker.com/compose/).
 Docker is used to help ensure that the services are setup consistantly setup accross all our contributors' machines.
 (If you want to use podman instead of docker, you can, but we will not provide assistance with it.)